mnieber/dodo-commands/doc/goals.rst

 Install dependencies automatically
 ==================================

-By specifying the dependencies of a command script in a :code:`<script-name>.meta` file, missing Python packages are automatically installed into the currently active virtualenv.
+By specifying the dependencies of a command script in a :code:`<script-name>.meta` file, missing Python packages are automatically installed into the virtualenv of the Dodo Commands project.

 Auto-completion
 ===============